-The Department of English is NOW ACCEPTING APPLICATIONS for admission for Fall 2020.
-The application deadline is December 15th, 2019.
+The Department of English is no longer accepting applications for admission for Fall 2023.
+The application portal for Fall 2024 apps will open in late August/early September.
+The application deadline is December 15th.

 Panthera, the Graduate School’s online application system, will collect information about your educational background, transcripts, personal statement, letters of recommendation, writing samples, application fee, and an application for a teaching assistantship if you choose to apply for one.

 International applicants also need to follow the application requirement guidelines of UWM’s Center for International Education.

 When you request a letter of recommendation, your recommender receives an email with a link to upload his or her letter directly to UWM.